-- I. The list compiled by the Management Council shall be provided to the Chief and the Chief shall fill job vacancies from the top four candidates on the list.
-The Chief shall notify all officers passed over for a job opening. - J. An officer who is passed over to fill a job opening (except one designated for selection by the Chief) may file a grievance as provided in Article 15 of this agreement; provided, however, that such grievance may not challenge Management Council rankings of the six qualifications listed in paragraph H above except to the extent of correcting errors in data utilized in arriving at the rankings. - K. An officer may request a transfer out of a specialty unit or Management Council position at any time however, that officer may be placed in any position at the discretion of the appropriate Bureau Commander for the duration of that shift bid period.
+- applicants.
+Applicants who are not selected for the position will be given a feedback form identifying areas for improvement in preparation for future Management Councils. - I. The list compiled by the Management Council shall be provided to the Chief and the Chief shall fill job vacancies from the top four candidates on the list.
+The Chief shall notify all officers passed over for a job opening. - J. An officer who is passed over to fill a job opening (except one designated for selection by the Chief) may file a grievance as provided in Article 15 of this agreement; provided, however, that such grievance may not challenge Management Council rankings of the qualifications listed in Appendix C except to the extent of correcting errors in data utilized in arriving at the rankings. - K. An officer may request a transfer out of a specialty unit or Management Council position at any time however, that officer may be placed in any position at the discretion of the appropriate Bureau Commander for the duration of that shift bid period.
 Such request for transfer may be denied or delayed for just cause if there is no opening available. - L. Any officer who desires a transfer out of a specialty unit or Management Council position in time to be eligible for the next shift bidding process must notify the appropriate Bureau Commander, in writing, thirty (30) days prior to the posting of the shift bidding process.
 The transfer will occur simultaneously with the effective date of the Shift Bid.
 Such transfer may be denied or delayed for just cause.